Aliases for ATP2B4 Gene

 GeneCards Summary for ATP2B4 Gene

 ATP2B4 (ATPase Plasma Membrane Ca2+ Transporting 4) is a Protein Coding gene.
-Diseases associated with ATP2B4 include Corneal Dystrophy, Schnyder Type and Malaria.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Diseases associated with ATP2B4 include Corneal Dystrophy, Schnyder Type and Wolfram Syndrome.
+Among its related pathways are Calcium signaling pathway and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include nucleotide binding and scaffold protein binding.
 An important paralog of this gene is ATP2B1.

 UniProtKB/Swiss-Prot for ATP2B4 Gene